 How do architects grapple with the challenge?
 Do the words to be inscribed influence the overall design?
 Or, do the demands of the design alter the text?

-Dr. Jackson, however, argued that designing a beautiful monument required abbreviating some of King's words.
+Dr. Jackson argued that designing a beautiful monument required abbreviating some of King's words.
 For him, aesthetics trumped authenticity.

 After some resistance, officials eventually decided to remove the historical inaccuracies from the Memorial.
-The National Park Service will fix the controversial design.
+The National Park Service had sculptor Lei Yixin fix the disputed quote.

 Inscriptions at the Jefferson MemorialArchitects John Russell Pope, Daniel P. Higgins, and Otto R. Eggers faced a similar challenge when they designed the nearby Jefferson Memorial.
 How could they represent the words of a great leader who was also a prolific writer?
 Like Dr. Jackson, they opted to edit famous quotes.